mgalgs/indent-hints-mode/README.md

 Just check out your mode-line to see whether the buffer you're visiting is space-loving or tab-loving.
 It also shows the ratio of space-to-tab (or tab-to-space, whichever your buffer loves) loving-ness that your current buffer exudes.
+Here's a "screenshot":

+    `test.el Top -- (Emacs-Lisp Tab-loving:0.53 yas pair)--etc. etc.--`

+The file being visited in the "screenshot" has more tabs than spaces (53% of the lines that start with some sort of indentation start with tabs, to be exact).

 TODO
 ====